ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - a - JS - Variable scope, hoisting and shadowing.md

 ## Shadowing

-- variable shadowing
+Variable shadowing:
-  - a variable declared within a certain scope has the same name as a variable declared in an outer scope.
+  - when a variable declared within a certain scope has the same name as a variable declared in an outer scope.
   - ie. variables with the same name in different  scopes.